What Is Email Marketing for Artists?

 Control

 Selling art on Instagram or other social media is an excellent art marketing method.
-The only problem is that artists are users and not owners and must comply with a platform's rules.
+The only problem is that artists are users, not owners, and must comply with a platform's rules.
 Even worse, account bans happen unexpectedly.
 For reasons impossible to understand with no recourse, bans occur daily.
 With email marketing, you don't need permission from a third party to send what you want, when you want, and as often as you wish.
 Your email list is an asset for you to use as you wish.

 Describe the Best Practices for Artists with Email Marketing